Game Experience

 In Chicago, we don’t do drama—we do practical elegance.

 My grandmother used to say: ‘You don’t bet what you can’t afford… but you play what brings joy.’
+The same applies here.

 The game rewards discipline more than skill.